voyagermesh/voyager/docs/setup/install/enterprise.md

 ## Install

 To activate the Enterprise features, you need to install both Voyager Community operator and Enterprise operator chart.
 These operators can be installed as a Helm chart or simply as Kubernetes manifests.
-If you have already installed the Community operator, only install the Enterprise operator (step 4 in the following secttion).
+If you have already installed the Community operator, only install the Enterprise operator (step 4 in the following section).

 <ul class="nav nav-tabs" id="installerTab" role="tablist">
   <li class="nav-item">